-Proper maintenance of your boat is not only a source of pride but is the key to maintaining your boat's value.
+Proper maintenance of your boat is not only a source of pride, it is the key to maintaining your boat's value.
 A few simple steps will keep your fiberglass Grady-White looking showroom bright for years.

-FIBERGLASS FINISH
+EXTERIOR FIBERGLASS FINISH